 license dimension.
 However, all pools within a license dimension must use the same

 that unit for matched writes.
-Similarly, if persisted writes uses fixed_values
+Similarly, if persisted writes uses fixed_values, all

 pools must use fixed value for persisted writes.